dabbler0/random_walk_rnn/README.md

 On `dgx2`, the relevant Gaussian parameters are in:
   - `/raid/lingo/abau/random-walks/lstm-{STATES}-{ALPHABET_SIZE}-{RANDOM_SEED}-128/gaussians.json` for each dataset.
 We only have Gaussian parameters for the length-128 trained models.

+*TODO* The code for evaluating Gaussians for classification after they trained is currently a mess, will come back to later.

-## Visualizing individual predictions (TODO cleanup)
+## Visualizing individual predictions

 Using our trained extractor models, we can show what the model thinks its hidden state is for individual predictions.
 To generate this data, we use the code in `models/predict.py`; usage example in `scripts/predict.py`.
 This generates JSON data for use by a web interface for visualization, and includes predictions alongside predicted states.

 For visualization purposes we use a small subsample of the test set.
-This is generaetd using `scripts/pick_small_sample.py`.
+This is generated using `scripts/pick_small_sample.py`.
 The small samples used on `dgx2` are:
   - `/raid/lingo/abau/random-walks/testset-{STATES}-{ALPHABET_SIZE}-{RANDOM_SEED}/small_sample`

 On `dgx2`, the generated predictions (missing Gaussians, because these were generated before I wrote that code) are in files: